IlyaBashlyaev/RIWI-Projekt/README.md

 4. **Results Panel**: Shows the total sum, the included VAT, and the number of products.
 5. **Button Panel**: Contains buttons for calculating and resetting the form.

-The GUI class `RiwiCalculatorGUI` uses a responsive layout that adapts to the size of the window.
+The class `Main` uses a responsive layout that adapts to the size of the window.
 For each product, a separate panel with input fields for name, price, and VAT rate is created.

 ## User Guide